TheIllusionistMirage/Prattle/README.md

 NOTE
 =====

-We have not yet started with the security layer, so it's not recommened at this stage that Prattle be used for IM communication!
+We have not yet started with the security layer, so it's NOT recommended at that Prattle be used for IM communication at this stage!

 Authors